ritikkrtiwari/Verilog_Intern_Project/README.md

-🛠️ Verilog Internship Projects
-This repository contains Verilog codes and testbenches developed as part of my VLSI internship and learning journey.
-Each project focuses on designing, simulating, and understanding fundamental digital modules.

-✅ PROJECT 1 – 2:1 Multiplexer (MUX2_1)
-A basic 2:1 multiplexer that:

-Selects between two input signals based on a single select line

-Outputs the chosen input

-Verified using a functional testbench

-📂 Files:

-Verilog design file (MUX2_1.v)

-Testbench file for simulation (tb_MUX2_1.v)

-🛠 Tech: Verilog HDL, testbench creation, simulation in Vivado

-✅ PROJECT 2 – 2-input AND Gate (AND2_input)
-A simple digital logic module that:

-Computes the logical AND of two input signals (a and b)

-Outputs the result to c

-Verified using a functional testbench that systematically applies all four possible input combinations and observes the output

-📂 Files:

-Verilog design file (AND2_input.v)

-Testbench file for simulation (tb_AND2_input.v)

-🛠 Tech: Verilog HDL, testbench creation, simulation in Vivado

-📌 More projects coming soon...

-🚀 How to run simulations

-Open Vivado (or any Verilog simulator of your choice)

-Add the Verilog design file and corresponding testbench file to your project

-Set the testbench as the top module

-Run behavioral simulation to verify the functionality

-Observe console outputs and waveform results

-📌 Upcoming improvements

-Better folder organization (e.g., separate folders per project)

-Waveform screenshots of simulation results

-Detailed Markdown explanations for each module’s working

-Possibly GitHub Actions to auto-check code style and syntax

-📜 License

-This project is for educational purposes.
-Feel free to fork, study, and explore!

-🤝 Contributions

-Currently, this is a personal learning repository.
-In the future, I might open it for contributions to include more basic digital designs and testbenches.
+## 🛠️ Verilog Internship Projects
+This repository contains simple Verilog design and testbench projects I built as part of my VLSI internship and learning journey.
+Each project focuses on designing, simulating, and understanding core digital logic modules.

+---

+✅ **PROJECT 1 – 2:1 Multiplexer (MUX2_1)**
+A basic digital circuit that:

+- Selects between two input signals based on a single select line
+- Outputs the chosen input
+- Tested and verified using a functional testbench

+📂 **Files included:**

+- `MUX2_1.v` – Verilog design file
+- `tb_MUX2_1.v` – Testbench file for simulation

+🛠 **Tech:** Verilog HDL, simulation in Vivado, testbench design

+---

+✅ **PROJECT 2 – 2-input AND Gate (AND2_input)**
+A simple combinational circuit that:

+- Computes logical AND of two single-bit inputs (`a` and `b`)
+- Outputs the result (`c`)
+- Verified by applying all input combinations in a testbench

+📂 **Files included:**

+- `AND2_input.v` – Verilog design file
+- `tb_AND2_input.v` – Testbench file for simulation

+🛠 **Tech:** Verilog HDL, simulation in Vivado, testbench design

+---

+🚀 **How to run simulations**

+- Open Vivado (or any Verilog simulator)
+- Add the design and testbench files to your project
+- Set the testbench as the top module
+- Run simulation and observe waveform or console output

+---

+📌 **Upcoming improvements**

+- Better folder organization (one folder per project)
+- Waveform screenshots
+- Markdown explanations for each module
+- GitHub Actions to check code formatting

+---

+📜 **License**

+Educational use only – feel free to fork and explore!

+---

+🤝 **Contributions**

+Currently, this is a personal learning repo.
+In the future, I might open it for contributions to add more digital modules and testbenches.